Basil Mayonnaise

 • dash of salt and pepper, or to taste (optional)

 Put the mayonnaise, basil leaves, and lemon juice in a blender or small food processor; blend until smooth (you may still have some small bits of basil in the mayonnaise if using a blender).
-Add in garlic powder and salt and pepper to taste, if desired, and blend well.
-Use immediately or store in a small container for future use.

-You can make a great sandwich by spreading 2 slices of bread with the basil mayonnaise, then topping one of the slices of bread with slices of tomatoes and some mozzarella cheese.
+You can make a great sandwich by spreading two slices of bread with the basil mayonnaise, then topping one of the slices of bread with slices of tomatoes and some mozzarella cheese.
 Place the other bread slice on top, and cut in half.

 If you like basil and pesto, you’ll want to try this out!

-This sounds so good!
+1. This sounds so good!
 Mayo is my favorite spread and I just happen to have a great crop of basil growing.
 Can hardly wait to try it!

 Like

-Oh wow, I can’t wait to make the mayonnaise…I started Atkins 2 weeks ago and I’m allowed mayonnaise so I’m whipping it up this afternoon!
+2. Oh wow, I can’t wait to make the mayonnaise…I started Atkins 2 weeks ago and I’m allowed mayonnaise so I’m whipping it up this afternoon!

 Love and hugs,